 AltFi was founded back in the autumn of 2013 by executive directors David Stevenson and Rupert Taylor, both veterans of the investment world.
 They observed that this disruptive financial sector needed a forum for global news, views and data – and of course a world class event through the AltFi Summits.

 Our European and US summits have become a ‘must’ for anyone interested in the space while the team has also expanded alongside our specialist news and analysis coverage.
 AltFi Funding focuses on explaining alternative finance to small and medium sized enterprises (SMEs) whilst AltFi Investor is focused on providing incisive opinion and analysis for lenders and of course investors.
-AltFi’s sister company is AltFi Data, an analytics company serving both originators of, and investors in, a range of alternative financial assets.
+AltFi’s sister company is Brismo (previously AltFi Data), an analytics company serving both originators of, and investors in, a range of alternative financial assets.

 David Stevenson, Editor in Chief of AltFi, is a columnist for the Financial Times (the Adventurous Investor), Investment Week and Money Week.
 He’s an experienced media entrepreneur (he’s set up a number of online media companies focused on online TV and viral videos) and knowledgeable investment expert.
 He was also one of the very first journalists to write about the sector in the main nationals.

 Daniel is the Editor of AltFi, focusing on fintech and alternative finance space.
 He was formerly a senior and award winning journalist at FE Trustnet covering the world of financial markets and asset management.
 Having attained a degree in economics, he went on to work as a journalist at several of the world’s leading media organisations including The Times, BBC and Reuters covering economics, business and politics.
 Before this he worked as an economics and business correspondent for Hurriyet Daily News in Istanbul, Turkey.

 AltFi Australasia Executive Director